akashrajk54/DroneFlightPlanner/README.md

       pip install -r requirements.txt

-   6. Set up environment variables by creating a .env file:
+   6. Set up environment variables by creating a .env file then add below key-values:

        Generate a New Secret Key:

-       Into your terminal type "python" and hit enter it wil open python consone then run below code:
+       Into your terminal type "python" and hit enter it wil open python console then run below code:

        from django.core.management.utils import get_random_secret_key

        print(get_random_secret_key())

        Use above printed key as your secret key for below variable.

+       Then type "exit()" to exit the python console

        SECRET_KEY=''